If you’re planning to visit Japan, a viewing of Lost in Translation is almost a pre-requisite.

-In a string of scenes meant to familiarize viewers with the dreamy Tokyo setting of the film Lost in Translation, ‘Girls’ by Death in Vegas accompanies the sequence.
+In a string of scenes meant to familiarize viewers with the dreamy Tokyo setting of the film, ‘Girls’ by Death in Vegas accompanies the sequence.
 The English electronic group was formed in 1994, and their track ‘Girls’ has been licensed several times for shows such as Veronica Mars and an adaptation of Sense and Sensibility.

 Related: Check out more songs with girls in the title.